 ✅ Suffolk University accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.

 Do I have to submit test scores to Suffolk University?

-No, Suffolk University is test optional, so you can make the call whether or not to submit your standardized test scores.
-If you have higher than average scores, you may want to send them.
-If your scores are average or below average, you may want not want to include them in your application..
+❌ No, Suffolk University is test optional, so it's up to you if you want to submit test scores or not.
+If your scores are higher than the school's average, you may want to send them.
+If your scores are average or below average, you it might make sense to leave them out of your application.

 What is Suffolk University's acceptance rate?

 ✅ Suffolk University has an acceptance rate of 88%.